the-hyp0cr1t3/CC/Basics and CC Sites.md

 * Div.
 2
 * Div.
 3

 Original, I know.
 Particiapants in a Div.
 3 contest rated *1600 and below* **only** are given rating changes for the contest.
 In other words, the contest remains unrated for those above R1600.
-Similarly, those rated either *1900* or *2100 and below* (depends on the contest) **only** are affected by rating changes.
+Similarly, in a Div.
+2 contest, those rated either *1900* or *2100 and below* (depends on the contest) **only** are affected by rating changes.
 Div.
 1 contests are the hardest and are rated for all.
 Subsequently in terms of difficulty, **Div.
 3 < Div.
 2 < Div.
 1**.
-Some of the types of contests held, according to division are
+Some common types of division-wise contests held are
 * Div.
 2
 * Div.
 3
 * Div.
 1 and Div.
 2 (in parallel)